-(\$ in millions) January 31, 2015 ruary 1, 2014
+(\$ in millions) January 30, 2016 January 31, 2015

 Gross deferred tax assets:

-Deferred rent \$ 162 \$ 147
+Deferred rent \$ 163 \$ 162

-Accrued payroll and related benefits 107 127
+Accrued payroll and related benefits 69 107

-Nondeductible accruals 113 104
+Nondeductible accruals 116 113

-Inventory capitalization and other adjustments 63 62
+Inventory capitalization and other adjustments 44 63

-Deferred income 69 28
+Deferred income 63 69

-Federal, State, and foreign net operating losses 48 45
+Federal, state, and foreign net operating losses 47 48

-Other 70 70
+Other 39 70

-Total gross deferred tax assets 632 583
+Total gross deferred tax assets 541 632

-Valuation allowance (94) (85)
+Valuation allowance (101) (94)

-Total deferred tax assets, net of valuation allowance 538 498
+Total deferred tax assets, net of valuation allowance 440 538

 Deferred tax liabilities:

-Depreciation and amortization (173) (71)
+Depreciation and amortization (169) (173)

-Unremitted earnings of certain foreign subsidiaries (56) (38)
+Unremitted earnings of certain foreign subsidiaries (56) (56)

-Unrealized net gain on cash flow hedges (45) (17)
+Unrealized net gain on cash flow hedges (24) (45)

-Other (3) (16)
+Other (7) (3)

-Total deferred tax liabilities (277) (142)
+Total deferred tax liabilities (256) (277)

-Net deferred tax assets \$ 261 \$ 356
+Net deferred tax assets \$ 184 \$ 261

-Current portion (included in other current assets) \$ 142 \$ 179

-Non-current portion (included in other long-term assets) 119 177

-Total \$ 261 \$ 356

-As of January 31, 2015, we had approximately \$2 million federal, \$71 million state, and \$171 million foreign loss carryovers in multiple taxing jurisdictions that could be utilized to reduce the tax liabilities of future years.
-The tax-effected loss carryovers were approximately \$1 million for federal, \$4 million for state, and \$43 million for foreign as of January 31, 2015.
-We provided a valuation allowance of approximately \$2 million and \$35 million against the deferred tax assets related to the state and foreign loss carryovers, respectively.
-We also provided a valuation allowance of approximately \$57 million related to other federal, state, and foreign deferred tax assets.
-The federal losses expire in fiscal 2033, the state losses expire between fiscal 2019 and fiscal 2033, approximately \$77 million of the foreign losses expire between fiscal 2015 and fiscal 2034, and \$94 million of the foreign losses do not expire.
+As of January 30, 2016, we had approximately \$65 million of state, and \$180 million of foreign loss carryovers in multiple taxing jurisdictions that could be utilized to reduce the tax liabilities of future years.
+The tax-effected loss carryovers were approximately \$4 million for state and \$43 million for foreign as of January 30, 2016.
+We provided a valuation allowance of approximately \$33 million against the deferred tax assets related to the foreign loss carryovers.
+We also provided a valuation allowance of approximately \$68 million related to other federal and foreign deferred tax assets.
+The state losses expire between fiscal 2019 and fiscal 2034, approximately \$57 million of the foreign losses expire between fiscal 2016 and fiscal 2035, and \$123 million of the foreign losses do not expire.

-In fiscal 2014, we assessed the forecasted cash needs and overall financial position of our foreign subsidiaries.
-As a result, we determined that approximately \$155 million of current year earnings was in excess of the amount we expect to utilize in certain foreign operations for an indefinite period of time and we have recorded related tax expense of \$28 million in fiscal 2014.
+In fiscal 2015, we assessed the forecasted cash needs and overall financial position of our foreign subsidiaries.
+As a result, we determined that no current year earnings were in excess of the amount we expect to utilize in our foreign operations for an indefinite period of time and, therefore, we have not recorded any related U.S. tax expense.

-U.S. income tax has not been recognized on the excess of the amount for financial reporting over the tax basis of investments in certain foreign subsidiaries that is indefinitely reinvested outside the United States, as we intend to utilize the undistributed foreign earnings of these subsidiaries in our operations outside the United States for an indefinite period of time, primarily to support our international growth.
+U.S. income tax has not been recognized on the excess of the amount for financial reporting over the tax basis of investments in certain foreign subsidiaries that is indefinitely reinvested outside the United States, as we intend to utilize, or have utilized, the undistributed foreign earnings of these subsidiaries in our operations outside the United States for an indefinite period of time, primarily to support our international growth.
 This amount becomes taxable upon a repatriation of assets from the subsidiary or a sale or liquidation of the subsidiary.
-The amount of such temporary differences totaled approximately \$581 million as of January 31, 2015.
-The amount of any unrecognized deferred income tax liability on this temporary difference is estimated to be approximately \$72 million.
+The cumulative amount of such temporary differences totaled approximately \$642 million as of January 30, 2016, which substantially exceeds the cash available for repatriation currently held by these subsidiaries.
+The amount of any unrecognized deferred income tax liability on this temporary difference is estimated to be approximately \$86 million.